 At NYOH, we take the time to thoroughly evaluate every new patient, so your initial consultation may take 1-2 hours.
 We ask that you plan accordingly.

-- Photo ID: Bring two forms of identification, including one photo ID.
-This includes a driver’s license, passport, military/school ID card, etc.
+Photo ID: Bring a form of photo identification.
+This can be a driver’s license, passport, military or school ID card, etc.

-- Medications: Bring a full list of your current medications and dosage.
+List of Medications: Bring a complete list of your current medications and dosage

-- A friend or loved one: Whenever possible, bring along a friend or loved one to your appointments.
+A Friend or Loved One: When possible, bring along a friend or loved one to your appointments.
 They provide valuable support and serve as an extra pair of eyes and ears to ensure good communication.